archfrog/KioskForge/README.md

 # KioskForge Master Readme File
 KioskForge is a portable tool to automate and simplify the process of setting up a new kiosk machine for browsing a website.
-It is intended to be used by non-technical users to set up a kiosk machine for browsing a given website.
+It is intended to be used by somewhat non-technical users to set up a kiosk machine for browsing a given website.

 KioskForge currently supports these things:

-* Ubuntu Server 24.04.* on Raspberry Pi 4/4B ARM64 (aarch64) and PC x64/AMD64 machines.
+* Ubuntu Server 24.04.2 on Raspberry Pi 4/4B ARM64 (aarch64) and PC x64/AMD64 machines.
 * Creating a kiosk that allows browsing a website using Chromium in kiosk mode (without an URL address bar).
 * Touch screen input insofar the particular touch screen is supported out of the box by the target operating system.
 * Ethernet and/or WIFI networking.